NeneWang/docs/paperless-research/documentation-oriented-work.md

 ### Markdown like Problems

 Design Heuristics
-- The objective is not to memorize, but to practice the implmeentation.
+- The objective is not to memorize, but to practice the implementation.